 Football season and January Whole30 have me amped up every Saturday, planning and dreaming and Pinterest-ing how I’m going to Whole30-fy all sorts of fun game-day snacks.
 It’s definitely a lot of fun to think about healthier ways to enjoy the game, but with the Superbowl coming up soon, I’m kind of looking forward to one last fun Sunday in front of the TV, then a break from it all!
 Because as much as I enjoy it, I’m equally cool with leftovers and a nap on Sunday afternoons.
 We’re Buffalo Bills fans too, so it’s not like we end up with many wins either.
 You know what I mean, right?
 Well here’s one snack you’re definitely going to want to make for the Superbowl – Whole30 Big Mac Potato Skins, complete with “Special Sauce” and everything.
 They were by far my favorite Whole30 meal this January.

-And the crispy potato skins give you all the happiness of the fries that inevitably come on the side of your Big Mac.
+The crispy potato skins give you all the happiness of the fries that inevitably come on the side of your Big Mac.
 And side note: If you ever need to make the perfect baked potato, just follow my instructions below.
 Baked potatoes should be crispy on the outside and soft and fluffy on the inside, and my way is totally fool-proof.
 No wrapping in tin foil necessary!
 If you drizzle the skins with extra virgin olive oil and sprinkle them flakey sea salt before you bake them, they’ll be absolutely perfect.
 I used my baked potatoes, then scooped out the insides with a spoon to make these ultra-crispy Whole30 potato skins.
+BUT the very best part of these potato skins is the SPECIAL SAUCE.
+I’m telling you, my kids were ready to lick the bowl.
+Make this sauce for your burgers, for roasted veggies, sandwiches… I’m telling you, it is a winner!

 Big Mac Potato Skins with Special Sauce